-• our Board may, at its discretion, call extraordinary general meetings.
-However, any one or more members holding at the date of deposit of the requisition not less than one-tenth of the paid up capital of our Company carrying the right of voting at general meetings of our Company (the "requisitionist") shall have the right, by written requisition to our Board or the secretary of our Company, to require an extraordinary general meeting to be called by our Board for the transaction of any business specified in such requisition.
-If within 21 days of such deposit our Board fails to proceed to convene such meeting the requisitionist(s) himself/herself/itself/themselves may do so in the same manner, and all reasonable expenses incurred by the requisitionist(s) by our Company.
+our Board may, at its discretion, call extraordinary general meetings.
+However, any one or more members holding at the date of deposit of the requisition not less than one-tenth of the paid up capital of our Company carrying the right of voting at general meetings of our Company (the "requisitionist") shall have the right, by written requisition to our Board or the secretary of our Company, to require an extraordinary general meeting to be called by our Board for the transaction of any business specified in such requisition; and such meeting shall be held within two months after the deposit of such requisition.
+If within 21 days of such deposit our Board fails to proceed to convene such meeting the requisitionist(s) himself/herself/itself/themselves may do so in the same manner, and all reasonable expenses incurred by the requisitionist(s) as a result of the failure of our Board shall be reimbursed to the requisitionist(s) by our Company.

 Other than the above circumstances, certain corporate actions may require the approval of members, which would be obtained at a general meeting.
-For details, please refer to "Summary of the Constitution of our Company and Cayman Companies Law" in Appendix IV to this prospectus.
+For details, please refer to "Summary of the Constitution of our Company and Cayman Companies Law" in Appendix IV to this document.